niart/triplesumo/README.md

-TripleSumo, a virtual multi-agent RL platform
+TripleSumo, a virtual multi-agent RL platform based on OpenAI/Gym and Mujoco

 Learning cooperative behaviours in adversarial multi-agent systems This project is an extension of platform "Robosumo" (https://github.com/openai/robosumo) with new interfaces.